peter-fh/tutoring-ai/prompt/course/MATH_203.md

 ### Linear Functions and Slope

-The student is faimilar with the following concepts relating to linear functions:
+The student is familiar with the following concepts relating to linear functions:

  - Linear functions of the form y=mx+b
  - Slope and how to calulate it using rise over run